MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ### Windows Subsystem for Linux GUI
 With Windows 11 IoT Enterprise, customers will be able to take advantage of the highly anticipated feature, Windows Subsystem for Linux GUI (WSLg), which brings Linux GUI applications to the Windows Subsystem for Linux (WSL).

-WSL lets you run a Linux environment, and up until this point has focused on enabling command line tools utilities and applications.
-GUI app support now lets you use your favorite Linux GUI applications as well.
+WSL lets you run a Linux environment, and up until this point has focused on enabling command line tools, utilities, and applications.
+GUI app support enables you to now use your favorite Linux GUI applications with WSL.
 WSL is used in a wide variety of applications, workloads, and use cases to learn more, check out the [announcement](https://devblogs.microsoft.com/commandline/the-initial-preview-of-gui-app-support-is-now-available-for-the-windows-subsystem-for-linux-2/) and [blog](https://devblogs.microsoft.com/commandline/wslg-architecture/).

 ### USB 4.0